Navyazitya/python-bootcamp/README.md

 - **Day1:** Introduction to Python basics, variables, data types, operators, and data structures like lists and tuples.
 - **Day2:** Exploration of advanced Python concepts including sets, dictionaries, comparison operators, conditional statements, loops, functions, and interactive quizzes.
+- **Day2 Assignment:** The Assignment include:
+Word Guessing Game: A simple word guessing game where the computer selects a random word and the player tries to guess it by suggesting letters.

+Temperature Converter: A program that converts temperatures between Celsius and Fahrenheit.

+Quiz Solver: A quiz solver project where the user can attempt a quiz with predefined questions and get instant feedback on their answers.